Identification and Estimation of Partial Effects in Nonlinear Semiparametric Panel Models: Monte Carlo Simulations

-Figure \ref{fig:sim-gen-ape-hair} shows the estimated APEs based on all Monte Carlo repetitions.
-Table \ref{tbl:sim-gen-ape} reports the bias, standard deviation, RMSE, and RMSE ratio statistics for the APE estimators.
-See Figures \ref{fig:sim-gen-ape-stat} to \ref{fig:sim-gen-asf-stat} and Table \ref{tbl:sim-gen-beta-asf} in the appendix for supplemental results evaluating the estimation performance for the common parameter, ASF, and APE.
 For $\widehat\beta$, the nonparametric smoothed maximum score estimator produces less biased but noisier estimates, and their RMSEs are larger than those of the RE and CRE.
-Nevertheless, the semiparametric estimator still better traces the shape of the ASF and APE, and hence provides the most accurate ASF/APE estimates, whose RMSEs are around half of its RE/CRE counterparts.\footnote{To take a closer look at how the $\beta_0$ estimation affects the APE estimation, we further examine an infeasible semiparametric estimator with known $\beta_0$ (see Table \ref{tbl:sim-gen-knownbeta} in the appendix).
-Results show that the smoothed maximum score estimates of $\beta_0$ slightly increase the absolute value of the bias, the standard deviation, and the RMSE, but the difference is minor---the flexible semiparametric estimator of the APE partially absorbs the effect of the slightly imprecisely estimated $\beta_0$.}
+Nevertheless, the semiparametric estimator still better traces the shapes of the ASFs, hence providing the most accurate ASF estimates.
+Its RMSEs are around or less than half that of the RE and CRE.
+To take a closer look at how the $\beta_0$ estimation affects the APE estimation, we further examine an infeasible semiparametric estimator with known $\beta_0$ (see Table 8 in the previous version of this paper, \cite{liu2021identification}).
+Results show that the smoothed maximum score estimates of $\beta_0$ slightly increase the absolute value of the bias, the standard deviation, and the RMSE, but the difference is minor---the flexible semiparametric estimator of the APE partially absorbs the effect of the slightly imprecisely estimated $\beta_0$.

-In terms of the RMSE ratios in the last three columns in Table \ref{tbl:sim-gen-ape}, the message is similar to the logit case: the RMSEs are generally sizeable compared to the true APEs, so the more precise semiparametric estimator is preferable; the RE and CRE exhibit smaller \textit{minimal} ratios at $\underline x$ values where the grey bands ``intersect'' with the true APEs, but the semiparametric estimator gives much smaller \textit{median} and \textit{maximal} ratios.